Business Crime team secures acquittal in the SFO investigation into EURIBOR

 Achim Kraemer commented:

-"The last two years has been a difficult time for me and I would like to thank my solicitors Ian Ryan and Kyle Phillips and the rest of the team at Howard Kennedy, and my barristers Duncan Penny QC and Eleanor Sanderson, for their professionalism and hard work on my case".
+"The last two years has been a difficult time for me and I would like to thank my solicitors Ian Ryan and the rest of the team at Howard Kennedy, and my barristers Duncan Penny QC and Eleanor Sanderson, for their professionalism and hard work on my case".

 Maitland, Public Relations